dftbplus/recipes/docs/basics/firstcalc.rst

 ====================

-DFTB+ communicates through two channels with you: by printing information to standard output (which you should probably redirect into a file to keep for later evaluation) and by writing information into various files.
+DFTB+ communicates through two channels with you: by printing information to standard output (which you should redirect into a file to keep for later evaluation) and by writing information into various files.
 In the following, the most important of these files will be introduced and analysed

 Standard output